tier6tank/doubles/trunk/dupfinder/readme.txt

 - need a close look to signed/unsigned int32/int64 types
 - time display under linux does not work properly
 + add option -h for hidden files? done.
++ instead of recognizing double dirs recognizing double files? (but performance would worsen)??? it is better the way it is
+- status info at the end of the output, not at the beginning, where it cannot be read easily most often
+- do a lot of cleanup (e.g. those old BENCHMARK and TEST things)

 THE FAR, FAR, FUTURE:
 -----------